-Students are expected to update the course director on a month basis and to continue regular submissions of project development.
+Students are expected to update the Course Director on a monthly basis and to continue regular submissions of project development.
 Where possible students are to attend 3 recall sessions in the Department of Architecture over the course of the fieldwork period, or participate via Skype.